hblok/grpc-web-bazel-ts-example/README.md

 Tying it all together is Google's Bazel (aka Blaze) build framework.
 With support for all major languages, and a plethora of plugin rules, it makes defining the compile process and build dependencies a breeze.
 Or so is at least the promise.

 The integration with JavaScript for a browser client was somewhat underwhelming.
-Compared to other languages and integration, it was the bar to entry was surprisingly high.
+Compared to other languages and integration, the bar to entry was surprisingly high.
 In the end, the existing `rollup_bundle` rule proved ill-suited, so instead a custom call to Rollup under NPM was needed.
 However, developing for another complex build and repository framework from within Bazel is extremely tedious.

 All of this is not Bazel's fault.
 Rather, web development and integration with many backend technologies is still a jungle, some twenty years after the dawn of Web 2.0, AJAX et.al.